-(4) (a) May reproduce printing of classes 1, 3 and 4, and excerpts from the statutes under class 2, by machines or processes known as multigraph, multicolor, multilith, mimeograph, or photo offset or by a combination of them, or by similar machines or processes.
-Agencies performing work under this section shall make reports as are required to the department of administration which shall compile and prepare such summary reports as the board on government operations requests.
+(c) Agencies performing work under this section shall make reports as are required to the department which shall compile and prepare such summary reports as the board on government operations requests.

-(am) May, during a period when a contract for any class or subclass of public printing has expired and a new contract for the following biennium has not been entered into under ch.
-35, obtain public printing from private printers at prevailing commercial rates, or may produce public printing by machines or processes known as multigraph, multicolor, multilith, mimeograph or photo offset or by a combination of them or by similar machines or processes.
+(d) May, during a period when a contract for any class or subclass of public printing has expired and a new contract for the following biennium has not been entered into under ch.
+35, obtain public printing from private printers at prevailing commercial rates, or may produce public printing.

-(b) In deciding whether to use this discretion, the director shall take into consideration the availability of machines, equipment and personnel for such work in any agency; the maintenance of a uniform work load for employes of the department of administration; the urgency of the work; the relative cost of reproduction by the department of administration as against the cost of outside work; the preference of the state agency ordering the work.
+(e) In deciding whether to use the discretion under pars. (a) and (d) to produce graphic material, the department shall take into consideration the urgency of the work and the relative cost of production by the department as against the cost of outside work.

-(c) The cost of work done under this subsection shall be charged to the agency ordering the work.
+(f) The cost of work done under pars. (a) to (e) shall be charged to the agency ordering the work.

-(d) This subsection and s.
-35.015 shall be liberally construed so as to effectuate the legislature's intent to vest broad discretion in the director to determine what public printing in the classes covered shall be done by the state itself, and which by the state printer.
-Such liberal construction shall extend to the director's determination to use the power conferred, to the determination of what work is to be included in the classes covered, and to the determination of whether a given machine or process is similar to those enumerated.
+(g) This subsection and s.
+35.015 shall be liberally construed so as to effectuate the legislature's intent to vest broad discretion in the department to determine what public printing in the classes covered and what materials offered by state agencies for production shall be done by the state itself, and what shall be contracted.
+Such liberal construction shall extend to the department's determination to use the power conferred, to the determination of what work is to be included in the classes covered, and to the determination of whether a given process is similar to those enumerated.

 History: 1961 c.
 532; 1963 c.
-465.
+465; 1967 c.
+106.